pinobatch/pently/docs/bytecode.md

 This document describes the format of the music data that Pently reads.
 Before Pently 0.05, specifying bytecode using the macros in `pentlyseq.inc` was the only way to create music.
 Since then, Pently's primary input format has changed to an MML-like language processed by a Python program called `pentlyas` (described in [pentlyas.md]), and NovaSquirrel has created an experimental tool called [ft2pently] to convert FamiTracker music.

+Compare the format of music data in Commodore 64 games by [Rob Hubbard].

-[pentlyas.md]: pentlyas.md
+[pentlyas.md]: ./pentlyas.md
 [ft2pently]: https://github.com/NovaSquirrel/ft2pently
+[Rob Hubbard]: ./rob_hubbard.md

 Sound effects
 -------------